 7 min read · Hardie

-Why fastener spec is so specific
+Why the fastener spec is this precise

 Hardie fastener spec by California region